“90% of everything is crap” - Brian’s view on the world

 Kirk Rocker – Shock jock.
 He likes to think he tells the truth and the Man can’t handle it.
 Also likes to use the word “ass” a lot.

 Mark Metcalf – Actor best known for his roles as Niedermayer in Animal House, the Maestro on Seinfeld, and the authority figure in several Twisted Sister videos.
-Now he reviews movies for Bob and Brian and runs Libby Montana.
+Now he lives in Montana or somewhere.